PearInc/FogCDN/Readme.en.md

 Compared to the traditional CDN which relying on expensive servers and bandwidth.
 Pear FogVDN with massive nodes and sharing economy, the price is lower than traditional CDN.
 ## <img src="fig/icon/地域统计.png" width="28"> Network Awareness, Content Prefetching, Personalization

-   1. accurate service
+   1. Accurate service

       * Get user's real IP address (although use OpenDNS or VPN), and mapping the area, ISP with a probability of 99.9%, choose the "zero hop" node for service.

    2. Efficient content distribution and distribution network

       * Accurate, real- time get the high frequency data, push the content to the edge node quickly.